Secondary school places: When do parents find out?

 What if you don't get the school you want?

-In England, if your child is not offered a place at your preferred school, you will usually be offered a place at one of the other schools you listed on your application.
+In England, if your child is not offered a place at your preferred school, you will usually be offered a place at one of the other schools listed on your application.

 If there isn't space at any of your chosen schools, your child may be offered a place somewhere else.

-You can put your child's name on waiting lists for your preferred school(s) - and these lists have to remain open for at least the first term of each school year.
+You can put your child's name on the waiting list for your preferred school(s) - and these have to remain open for at least the first term of the school year.

-If you receive an offer from a school after being on its waiting list, you can accept the place even if your child has already started at another school in the meantime.
+If you are offered a place at a school after being on its waiting list, you can accept even if your child has already started at another school.

 In Wales, any child not given a place at the school parents have applied for will be added to a waiting list.